SparklingRaindrop/time-tracker/README.md

 # Timekeeper

-This is a time tracking application that is designed for a mobile-sized screen.
+This is a time tracking application that is designed for a mobile-sized screen.<br />
 Backend application with example data: [here](https://github.com/SparklingRaindrop/timer-tracker-server)

 ## How to run